Skip to:

 The Worst Foods for Sensitive Teeth & Dental Care in General

-Many of the foods that aren’t great for your health - like fizzy drinks and high sugar items – are also some of the worst foods for sensitive teeth.
-Foods that specifically have a role in causing sensitive teeth because they are acidic and therefore can erode enamel (leading to exposed dentine beneath) include:
+Many of the foods that aren’t great for your overall health – like fizzy drinks and high sugar items – are also some of the worst foods for sensitive teeth.
+Foods that specifically contribute to tooth sensitivity because they are acidic and can erode enamel (leading to exposed dentin beneath) include:

-Fizzy drinks are acidic, and this acid can directly damage enamel.
-Sipping fizzy drinks throughout the day means your teeth are under constant attack, so if you do want them, it’s better to drink them in one go, and with food, rather than little and often on their own.
+Fizzy drinks are highly acidic, and this acid can directly damage tooth enamel.
+Sipping carbonated beverages throughout the day means your teeth are under constant attack, increasing the risk of sensitivity.
+If you choose to consume them, it’s better to drink them quickly and with food, rather than frequently on their own.

 Coffee